(740) 206-2036 info@proctercenter.org

 Need lodging during your stay?
 Please see our retreat pages for details, or complete the contact sheet for booking.

-First Gardener Program’s Mission
+First Gardener Program

-The First Gardener Program’s mission is to increase peoples’ abilities to connect more to nature.
-Procter Center Farm carries on the mission of Good News Gardens, a network of Episcopalians who commit to planting more, praying more, and proclaiming more.
+Procter’s farm and eco-education programs increase creation care formation in the Diocese of Southern Ohio and raise habitat and climate change awareness in the greater Columbus and Cincinnati areas.
+Programs offered increase campers’, group’s, and individuals’ abilities to plant, pray, and proclaim.
+Procter Center Farm carries on the mission of Good News Gardens, a network of Episcopalians that commit to planting more, praying more, and proclaiming more.
 The partnerships in this church-wide movement involves a variety of creation care ministries, like composting, gardening, and feeding!

 Learning Labs & Facilities